tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: [DOC] thinking behind isolating static_dict from dyn_dict
 	- TBD: [DOC] abstraction allows for changes in static_dict structure in the future with minimal impact
 	- TBD: [DOC] long-term DB strat
+	- TBD: [DOC] decisions to search for hero rather than cache location

 - DONE: REVIEW OLD NOTES
 	- DONE: how to make get_descript_str() [which has a default response] work with auto-gen descript keys [which depend on the possibility of failure]?
 Need a consistent solution